The Sexiest Athletes Alive!

 British Olympic diver

-Tom Daley burst onto the scene during the summer of 2012 as one of the hottest Olympic athletes out there.
+Tom Daley burst on to the scene this summer as one of the hottest Olympic athletes out there.
 Daley has abs to die for and a smile no one can resist.
 He won a bronze medal for Great Britain on the 10 meter platform.

 Daley also specialises in the 'ghetto slut drop.'